M23boop/task-router-service-docs/README.md

 Can non-technical teams use this service?
 Yes.
 Product, support, and operations teams can send test requests, review logs, and use this document as a reference.

+## Status of This Document

+This README is a **sample internal documentation** created to demonstrate structure, clarity, and approach to technical and product writing.